 - 3. Informal Resolution Facilitators and Training.
-All individuals who facilitate Informal Resolution will receive annual training on issues related to Sexual Harassment, Sexual Assault, Dating Violence, Domestic Violence, Sex-Based Stalking, the scope of the University's education program or activity, relevancy, and on how to conduct a Grievance Process and/or Misconduct Procedures that are fair and impartial, including information regarding investigations, hearings, appeals, and the Informal Resolution Process, while avoiding prejudgment of the facts at issue, and free from conflicts of interest and bias.
+All individuals who facilitate Informal Resolution will receive annual training on issues related to Sexual Harassment, Sexual Assault, Dating Violence, Domestic Violence, Sex-Based Stalking, the scope of the University's education program or activity, relevancy, and on how to conduct a Grievance Process and/ or Misconduct Procedures that are fair and impartial, including information regarding investigations, hearings, appeals, and the Informal Resolution Process, while avoiding prejudament of the facts at issue, and free from conflicts of interest and bias.
 The Informal Resolution Facilitator will not be the Investigator assigned to investigate the Formal Complaint. - 4.
 Advisors.
 With any form of Informal Resolution, each party has the right to choose and consult with an advisor, or request that one be provided to them by the University, if available.
 The advisor may be any person, including an attorney, who is not otherwise a party or witness to the reported incident(s).
 The parties may be accompanied by their respective advisors at any meeting or proceeding held as part of Informal Resolution.
 While the advisors may provide support and advice to the parties at any meeting and/or proceeding, they may not speak on behalf of the parties or otherwise participate in, or in any manner disrupt, such meetings and/or proceedings.

 - 5. Methods and Resolution.
 Any form of Informal Resolution and any combination of interventions and remedies may be utilized.
 If an agreement acceptable to the University, the Complainant, and the Respondent is reached through Informal Resolution, the terms of the agreement are implemented and the matter is resolved and closed.
-The Title IX Coordinator or designee will monitor the implementation of the agreement as appropriate.
-If an agreement between the parties and subject to the Title IX Coordinator's approval is not reached or if a Respondent fails to comply with the terms of the Informal Resolution, the Formal Complaint may be referred for an investigation and Formal Resolution under the Grievance Process or Misconduct Procedures.
+The Title IX Coordinator or designee will monitor the implementation of the agreement appropriate.
+If an agreement between the parties and subject to the Title IX Coordinator's approval is not reached or if a Respondent fails to comply with the terms of Resolution. the Informal the Formal Complaint may be referred for an investigation and Formal Resolution under the Grievance Process or Misconduct Procedures.
 Informal Resolution may include, but is not limited to: - Resolution with the Assistance of a Third Party: The Title IX Coordinator can arrange to have a trained Informal Resolution Facilitator facilitate a meeting or meetings between the parties, including through the use of mediation.
-The availability of this form of Informal Resolution, and any resolution reached through such form of Informal Resolution, is subject to the agreement of the Title IX Coordinator, Complainant, and Respondent. - Interventions and Remedies: Informal Resolution agreements may involve a host of interventions and remedies, such as actions designed to maximize the Complainant's access to educational, extracurricular, and/or University employment activities; increased monitoring, supervision, and/or security at locations or activities where the Prohibited Conduct occurred or is likely to reoccur; targeted or broad-based educational programming training for relevant or individuals or groups; academic and/or University housing modifications for Student reports and conduct referred for Informal Resolution, which typically will be completed within thirty (30) business days.
+The availability of this form of Informal Resolution, and any resolution reached through such form of Informal Resolution, is subject to the agreement of the Title IX Coordinator, Complainant, and Respondent. - Interventions and Remedies: Informal Resolution agreements may involve a host of interventions and remedies, such as actions designed to maximize the Complainant's access to educational, extracurricular, and/or University employment activities; increased monitoring, supervision, and/or security at locations or activities where the Prohibited Conduct occurred or is likely to reoccur; targeted or broad-based educational or programming training for relevant individuals or groups; academic and/or University housing modifications for Student Complainants; workplace modifications for Employee Complainants; one or more of the restorative remedies or other sanctions described in the Grievance Process and Misconduct Procedures; and/or any other supportive or protective measures that can be tailored to the involved individuals to

+- achieve the goals of the Sexual Misconduct Policy. - 6.
+Recordkeeping and Time Frame.
+The Title IX Coordinator will maintain records of all reports and conduct referred for Informal Resolution, which typically will be completed within thirty (30) business days.
 This period may be extended to account for attempt(s), if any, at Formal Resolution, or for other good cause.
 Any extension and the reason for the extension, will be timely shared with the parties in writing.